SKGemini/capstone_project/README.md

 # Write...Read...Action!

-In light of current cinema, the market is demanding more and more material, thus many have turned to literary works as plot sources.
+In light of current cinema, many have turned to literary works as plot sources.
 While adapting them to screen is easier since a script is already in existence, translation from paper to film is difficult for certain genres and not every book is deemed "worthy" for such a resource-intensive project.
 Also, it's not feasible to produce a film adaption for every single book.
 So what features of a book entails it to have a cinematic adaption?
 This project will explore those features to see if one can predict the likelihood of a film adaptation for a book.

 ## Background

-Given a certain year, there could be up to 70 films based on books.
+In a given year, there could be up to 70 films based on books.
 However, consider the following statistics:
 ```
 - 129,864,880 books (and counting)
 - 3,264,512 IMDB titles (and counting)